Codelessly/CodelesslySDK/README.md

 Refer to the later sections for how to pass variables and functions to the CodelesslyWidget.

-#### Step 4: Embed the CodelesslyWidget
+#### Full Example: Putting it All Together

 The `CodelesslyWidget` can be used like any other widget and embedded anywhere in your app.
-It can even be used to render entire pages as the root widget.
+It can even be used to render entire pages as the root widget!

 Here is a complete example: